Dragan Momić

 Dragan Momić (Драган Момић; born 28 November 1963) is a Serbian former handball player.

 Club career

 Momić started out at his hometown club Vrbas.
 He moved abroad to Liga ASOBAL team Juventud Alcalá in 1992.
 After a year in Spain, Momić returned to his homeland and agreed terms with Partizan.
 He helped them win the domestic double in the 1993–94 season.

 After spending several seasons with his parent club Vrbas in the mid-to-late 1990s, Momić rejoined Partizan and appeared in the 1999–2000 EHF Champions League.

 International career

 At international level, Momić competed for FR Yugoslavia in two major tournaments, winning the bronze medal at the 1996 European Championship.

+Momić has been working as Technical Director at RK Vojvodina since 2021.
+Since then, the team has won the Serbian championship twice and the EHF European Cup 2022/23.